The 20 Best Crigler-Najjar Syndrome Doctors Near Me in Pennsylvania, US

 English

-Ira Fox is a Transplant Surgeon in Pittsburgh, Pennsylvania.
-Dr. Fox is rated as an Advanced provider by MediFind in the treatment of Crigler-Najjar Syndrome.
-His top areas of expertise are Crigler-Najjar Syndrome, Liver Failure, Cirrhosis, Emphysema, and Liver Transplant.
+Dr Ira Fox is a Transplant Surgeon practicing medicine in Pittsburgh, Pennsylvania.
+Dr. Ira Fox is rated as an Advanced provider by MediFind in the treatment of Crigler-Najjar Syndrome.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Crigler-Najjar Syndrome, Liver Failure, Cirrhosis, Emphysema, and Liver Transplant.

 Experienced in Crigler-Najjar Syndrome